 Students on this module will be working in the field of Computed Tomography.
 There will be competency based tasks to complete locally as per the clinical portfolio component.
 This will be assessed with on-site Mentors.

-Contact hours will be achieved via blended learning education.
+Contact hours will be achieved via a variety of learning methods.
 This will be equivalent to 72 hours.

 - Subject specific vodcasts with associated self-directed leaning tasks.